wagdav/thewagner.net/content/2021-02-25-Container-images-Nix.markdown

 ```

 This copies the application's locally built executable on the image's
-filesystem.
+file system.
 The image contains no shell, no package manager, no additional
 libraries.
 Both image size and its the attack surface is minimal.
 This
 technique does work and creates an ideal container image and does solve all the
 issues raised in the previous section.